paveltyk/easy-sms/README.md

-# Easy::Sms
+# Easy SMS

 The Easy SMS gem is a wrapper for Easy SMS API.
+Currently Easy SMS API available as a Heroku add-on [Easy SMS](https://elements.heroku.com/addons/easysms) only.

 ## Using with Ruby/Rails